Stuycs-K/finalproject-10-lau-jonathan-basak-souvik/DEVLOG-Jonathan.md

 40 min

 ### 2025-05-21 - More encoding
-Trying to choose the encoding methods to use for the gif encoder (GREEDY, SELECTIVE), but keeping in mind how we will decode it.
+Trying to determine which encoding methods to use for the gif encoder (GREEDY, SELECTIVE), but keeping in mind how we will decode it.

 50min

-### 2025-05-22 - Greedy Decode
+### 2025-05-22 - Decode...
+Souvik's working on decode while I work on the encoding methods.
+Progress is going fine, though I'm having very little time to work on this project due to AP week.
 40 min

 ### 2025-05-23 - Even more encoding
+Basically adding onto 2025-05-21's and 2025-05-22's work.
+Nothing really is new, though so I can't elaborate on this devlog much further.

 1hr